 A muscle biopsy is a procedure that removes a small sample of tissue for testing in a laboratory.
-The test can help your doctor to see if you have an infection or disease in your muscles.
+The test can help your doctor see if you have an infection or disease in your muscles.

 A muscle biopsy is performed if you are experiencing problems with your muscle and your doctor suspects an infection or disease could be the cause.

-There is a small chance of damage to the muscle where the needle enters, but this is rare.
+There’s a small chance of damage to the muscle where the needle enters, but this is rare.
 Always talk with your doctor about any risks before a procedure and share your concerns.

 There are two different ways to perform a muscle biopsy.

-- core needle biopsy: a medium-sized needle extracts a column of tissue, similar to the way core samples are taken from the earth
+- Core needle biopsy.
+A medium-sized needle extracts a column of tissue, similar to the way core samples are taken from the earth.

-- fine needle biopsy: a thin needle is attached to a syringe, allowing fluids and cells to be drawn out
+- Fine needle biopsy.
+A thin needle is attached to a syringe, allowing fluids and cells to be drawn out.

-- vacuum-assisted biopsy: this biopsy uses suction from a vacuum to collect more cells
+- Vacuum-assisted biopsy.
+This biopsy uses suction from a vacuum to collect more cells.

-You will receive local anesthesia for a needle biopsy, and should not feel any pain or discomfort.
+You will receive local anesthesia for a needle biopsy and should not feel any pain or discomfort.
 In some cases, you may feel some pressure in the area where the biopsy is being taken.
 Following the test, the area may be sore for about a week.

-Your doctor may need to order more tests to confirm a diagnosis or see how far the condition has gone.
-He or she will discuss your treatment options with you and help you plan your next steps.
+Your doctor may need to order more tests to confirm a diagnosis or see how far the condition has progressed.
+They will discuss your treatment options with you and help you plan your next steps.